Physics-Aware Neural Operators for Direct Inversion in 3D Photoacoustic Tomography: Materials and Methods

 \subsection{Initial pressure generation}

 We synthesized vascular phantoms using \textit{VascuSynth} \cite{cmig2010}, an ITK-based tool that procedurally grows 3-D vascular trees under hemodynamic and perfusion constraints and exports a volumetric image and the corresponding topology.
-For each phantom, we specified (i) a perfusion/root point, (ii) the target number of terminal nodes (\texttt{NUM\_NODES} = [\# leaves]), and (iii) physical/growth parameters (e.g., \texttt{PERF\_FLOW}, viscosity \texttt{RHO}, bifurcation exponents \texttt{LAMBDA}, \texttt{MU}, asymmetry \texttt{GAMMA}).
-The voxel width for the synthesized volume was set to $\Delta x_\mathrm{syn}=[\text{mm}]$ via the \texttt{voxelWidth} argument.
-We used random seeds to generate a cohort of anatomically varied trees (seeds: [list/interval]).
+For each phantom, we specified (i) a perfusion/root point, (ii) the target number of terminal nodes (the number of nodes is uniformly sampled from the range of [120, 500] leaves each time), and (iii) physical/growth parameters (e.g., \texttt{PERF\_FLOW}=8.33, viscosity \texttt{RHO}=0.036, bifurcation exponents \texttt{LAMBDA}=2.0, \texttt{MU}=1.0, asymmetry \texttt{GAMMA}=3.0).
+The voxel width for the synthesized volume was set to $\Delta x_\mathrm{syn}=0.25\; \text{mm}$ via the \texttt{voxelWidth} argument.
+We used random seeds to generate a cohort of anatomically varied trees.

-To control spatial distribution, we provided a piecewise-constant oxygenation (demand) map that concentrated growth within a user-defined box (size $[\text{mm}\times\text{mm}\times\text{mm}]$) and excluded regions outside it; the supply map was kept uniform unless noted.
+To control spatial distribution, we provided a piecewise-constant oxygenation (demand) map that concentrated growth within a user-defined box and excluded regions outside it; the supply map was kept uniform unless noted.
 VascuSynth produced a stack of 2-D slices (volumetric image) and a GXL file describing the tree geometry; we ignored the optional image-degradation/noise settings to keep the initial pressure strictly ground-truth.

-The resulting binary vessel volume $V(\mathbf{r})\in\{0,1\}$ was resampled (cubic) to our simulation grid ($200\times200\times160$ voxels; voxel pitch $\Delta x=[\text{mm}]$) and lightly smoothed (Gaussian, $\sigma=[\text{vox}]$) to avoid staircase artifacts at the acoustic grid scale.
+The resulting binary vessel volume $V(\mathbf{r})\in\{0,1\}$ was resampled (cubic) to our simulation grid ($200\times200\times160$ voxels; voxel pitch $\Delta x=0.25\; \text{mm}$) and lightly smoothed (Gaussian, $\sigma=1\;\text{vox}$) to avoid staircase artifacts at the acoustic grid scale.
 We then defined the initial pressure as

-with $P_0=[\text{Pa}]$ a global scaling parameter chosen to match the target SNR and $g_\sigma$ a mild low-pass kernel to keep spectral content within the acoustic bandwidth ($f_{\max}$).
-When reporting vessel dimensions, we measured centerline-based radii on the synthesized geometry and confirmed that the resulting radius range was $r\in [r_{\min}, r_{\max}]$ mm and segment lengths $[\ell_{\min},\ell_{\max}]$ mm.
+with $P_0=133,000\;\text{mmHg}$ a global scaling parameter chosen to match the target SNR and $g_\sigma$ a mild low-pass kernel to keep spectral content within the acoustic bandwidth ($f_{\max}=3\;\text{MHz}$).
+When reporting vessel dimensions, we measured centerline-based radii on the synthesized geometry and confirmed that the resulting radius range was $r_x\in [-25, 25]$ mm, $r_y\in [-25, 25]$ mm , $r_z\in [10, 50]$ mm.
 These $P(\mathbf{r})$ fields served as the initial conditions for the forward acoustic model to generate simulated PA data.